Categories

 In addition to the above androgenic alopecia, there are other non-androgenic alopecia, including loss of overall hair density caused by intense psychological or physical stress, alopecia areata, or hair loss caused by bacterial, fungal infections, or chemotherapy.

-When your pattern of hair loss is confirmed as androgenic alopecia, the most widely used medications are oral Finasteride and topical Minoxidil.
-Between Finasteride and Minoxidil, Finasteride is usually preferred over Minoxidil, as the root cause of androgenic hair loss is androgens, and Finasteride targets androgens directly, slowing, stopping, and reversing the androgen-induced hair follicle miniaturization process at the root.
+When you confirm your pattern hair loss as AGA, the most widely used medications are oral Finasteride and topical Minoxidil.
+Between Finasteride and Minoxidil, Finasteride usually prefer over Minoxidil, as the root cause of androgenic hair loss is androgens, and Finasteride targets androgens directly, slowing, stopping, and reversing the androgen-induced hair follicle miniaturization process at the root.
 Studies have shown that Finasteride and Minoxidil, when combined, are more effective than treatment with either drug alone.